g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 export default PullToRefresh;
 ```
-The code shown earlier develops a React module named `PullToRefresh` that is capable of pulling this certain component for refreshing purposes.
+The code shown above develops a React module named `PullToRefresh` that is capable of pulling this certain component for refreshing purposes.
 Initially, it displays numbers from 1-10 and then replaces them with but also shifts the previous list to numbers from 1-49 after the pull-down action.
 This component adopts various states thereby utilizing React hooks (`useStates`) to monitor different aspects such as the data itself and refreshes or pulls among other sections.

 The Component of `PullToRefresh` React gives the option to refresh by pulling downwards.
 It begins with showing numbers 1-10 then would show numbers 1 through to 49 when the user pulls down and releases.
 The component employs React hooks (`useState`) in managing data, as well as the states of pulling and refreshing.
 For instance, touch event handlers identify the pulling down movement, and if someone pulls down beyond 50 pixels the component pretends it is getting data and has a one-second wait before updating the state.
 As such, a message is visible on the screen that changes according to the state of pulling and there is also a spinning icon when refreshing.
 To enhance aesthetics and adaptability Tailwind CSS is used for styling.